 Step 14 - Projectile Seating

-In this section, I will touch on bullet pointing and meplat trimming; I have played with them and had mixed results in the past.
-If I use open meplats that look inconsistent, I will trim and point them using the Whidden system.
+Also in this section, I will mention meplat trimming and pointing, as I have experimented with them and achieved good results.
+If I use projectiles with large open meplats that look inconsistent, I will trim and point them or if they are smaller and more uniform iI will only point them using the Whidden system.
 But if they look okay, I tend to leave them alone.
-If I am trimming and pointing, I will always trim first, taking off as little as I can get away with, then point the meplat.
+If I cut and point, I will always trim first, taking off as little as possible, then point the meplat.

 Step 15 - Last Check